US firms sour on their future in China as trade war bites: AmCham

 Five-year optimism sunk for the first time since 2015, when China's stock markets nosedived and the authorities fumbled their response.

-"Revenue growth projections have lowered, optimism about the future has waned, and many companies are redirecting investment originally planned for China," AmCham said in a report on the survey published on Wednesday.
+"Revenue growth projections have lowered, optimism about the future has waned, and many companies are redirecting investment originally planned for China," AmCham said in its report on the survey published on Wednesday.

 Most AmCham member companies were against the use of tariffs to handle trade disputes, with three-quarters of respondents saying they were opposed.